-This case involves the distribution of settlement proceeds following the untimely death of the decedent, raising questions of jurisdiction and allocation between personal injury and wrongful death claims.
-The petitioner, Clathina McMillan-Hoyte, seeks approval for the distribution, while the Albany County Department of Social Services (DSS) objects, asserting a Medicaid lien on the personal injury portion.
+Matter of Hoyte, 2021 NY Slip Op 21090 involves the distribution of settlement proceeds following an untimely death, raising questions of jurisdiction and allocation between personal injury and wrongful death claims.
+The Petitioner, Clathina McMillan-Hoyte, seeks approval for the distribution, while the Albany County Department of Social Services (DSS) objects, asserting a Medicaid lien on the personal injury portion.

 Background Facts

-Decedent died intestate a resident of Albany County on January 14, 2013 at the age of 53 years.
-He was survived by his wife and six children.
+The decedent died intestate as a resident of Albany County on January 14, 2013, at the age of 53 years.
+His wife and six children survived him.
 Supreme Court allocated 100% of settlement proceeds to wrongful death, prompting DSS’s objection, citing a $72,129.60 Medicaid lien on the personal injury component.
-Surrogate’s Court, concurrently handling estate matters, now considers jurisdiction and the proposed allocation.
+The Surrogate’s Court, concurrently handling estate matters, now considers jurisdiction and the proposed allocation.

-The Petitioner, the decedent’s wife and estate administrator Clathina McMillan-Hoyte, filed a motion or summary judgment dismissing the objections of DSS.
+The Petitioner, Clathina McMillan-Hoyte, the decedent’s wife and estate administrator, filed a motion for summary judgment dismissing DSS’s objections.

 Issue